 You can use nondairy milk if needed.
 Just reach for unsweetened plain so the muffins taste best.
 And if you need to make these without butter, trade in a neutral oil like canola or coconut instead.

-- Preheat the oven and coat a muffin tin with oil or nonstick spray.
-Mix the dry ingredients in a medium bowl and set aside.
+- Mix the dry ingredients in a medium bowl and set aside.
 Melt the butter, grate the summer squash, and lightly beat the eggs. (photo 1)

 - Decide if you want to add cinnamon or lemon. (photo 2)